LinguaPhylo/linguaPhylo.github.io/advanced.md

 ## LPhyBEAST command line options

+The `lphybeast` script will launch LPhyBEAST using the BEAST 2 [applauncher](https://www.beast2.org/2019/09/26/command-line-tricks.html), and add `$LPHY_LIB` into the classpath.

 1. If the input/output is a relative path, then concatenate `user.dir` to the front of the path.

 2. Use `-wd` to set `user.dir`.
 But if `-wd` is not given,